harness/developer-hub/docs/platform/10_Git-Experience/oauth-integration.md

 When you integrate OAuth with Git Experience, the credentials are stored in your Harness account user profile.
 These credentials are used for any subsequent commits.

 :::important
-Harness will continue to use the user name corresponding to the account if you don't integrate OAuth with Git experience.
+Harness will continue to use the user name corresponding to the account if you don't integrate OAuth with Git Experience.
 :::